gnome-terminator/terminator/doc/manual/_build/html/_sources/preferences.txt

   If enabled and set, the users default shell will be replaced with the command specified here.

+  .. note:: If you place an entry here note that there is no ``bash`` or
+            other shell underneath it.
+When the command ends, there is no chance to drop to a shell or other program.
+This can be worked around by using the shell line seperator ``;`` and a following ``bash`` command.

 **When command exits** (default: Exit the terminal)